Stedi/example-converter/README.md

-# Stedi Converter example project
+# Stedi Converter Example Project

-This project provides a small example on how to use Stedi Converter's SDK.
+This project provides a small example on how to use Stedi Converter's Alpha SDK.
 The SDK NPM package is in `/pkg`, and there's an example on how to use it in `/src`. `/tst` provides a test file to convert.

+* Disclaimer: the API and SDK are still classed as Internal Preview, and under active development - therefore subject to change.

 ## Install